AriFordsham/GHCWiki/sebastian-and-simon.md

 - https://gitlab.haskell.org/ghc/ghc/tree/wip/ext-arity: Rebased Zach's implementation of the extensionality paper
   - Wait for levity polymorphism and matchability polymorphism to work out

+- #915: Specialisation through type classes/defunctionalisation
+  - #17592: Specialisation for call patterns is quite unreliable:
+    ```hs
+    f :: Maybe Bool -> Int -> Int
+    f (Just True) 0 = 1
+    f (Just True) n = f (Just True) (n-1)
+    f _ 0 = 2
+    f x n = f x (n-1)

+    g x n = f (Just x) n
+    h n = g True n
+    ```
+    There are situations in which `g` has not been inlined into `h` by the time SpecConstr runs.
+SpecConstr will then create two specialisations: One for `(Just True, _)` (`f1`) and one for `(Just _, _)` (`f2`), the former of which is a strict specialisation of the latter.
+The simplifier will then rewrite the call site in `g` to `f2`.
+Now, at some point `g` will be inlined and we see the call site `f2 True n`, which we *could* rewrite to `f1`.
+But all specialisation rules only apply to `f`, so we can't do the rewrite.
+The solution is simply to attach a derived specialisation rule to `f2`.
+  - (Obsolete) Why not do specialisation of recursive functions instead of inlining them, as part of the simplifier?
+Consider separate pragma `{-# SPECIALISABLE #-}` or something
+  - Pros:
+    - No complicated and brittle reliance on rewrite rules
+    - Like `INLINE`, the pragma is persisted throughout transformations
+    - It seems like the logical way to do inlining for recursive functions
+  - Cons:
+    - Probably quirky for complicated recursion schemes
+    - How does this work for rewriting recursive call sites?
+Seems impossible without RULEs and thus SpecConstr.
+OK, that won't work

+- https://github.com/ghc-proposals/ghc-proposals/pull/43 Or patterns: Potential bachelor's thesis?
+  - osa1 ultimately after a long and tedious discussion gave up.
+  - Why?
+What's needed?
+A formal Specification?
+Which part?
+Static or dynamic semantics?
+  - Also how much?
+Whole pattern language or just enough of a fragment to explain or patterns?
+  - I see there is https://gitlab.haskell.org/rae/haskell as a starting point, but it seems to focus entirely on static semantics.
+But probably the document to complete?

+- !2218 Unlifted data types
+  - Wait for BoxedRep !2249

 # Done